drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Carboxylic Acids

-As far as hydrogen bonds are concerned, carboxylic acid groups can act as hydrogen bond donors or acceptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/carboxylic-acids-d6c638a1'><i class='fa fa-play' aria-hidden='true'></i></button>As far as hydrogen bonds are concerned, carboxylic acid groups can act as hydrogen bond donors or acceptors.
 *[nce]: New Chemical Entity: a compound not previously described.